 Passing the ‘Propaganda Store’ on your right, bear right into the Via di Sant’Andrea delle Fratte and then go down the alleyway to the left called Via del Nazareno.
 Cross over Via del Tritone and then take the street that angles off to the right, Via della Stamperia.
 After about 100 yards you will come to a piazza, and then realize you are at the right-hand side of the most magnificent fountain ever made: the deservedly world-famous Fontana di Trevi.

-The Trevi Fountain was years in development, and its construction outlasted the deaths of both its commissioning pope and its original designer.
+The Trevi Fountain was decades in development, and its construction outlasted the deaths of both its commissioning pope and its original designer.
 It was originally sketched by Bernini, but his designs were discarded and the full design was won by Nicola Michetti in yet another competition in 1730.
 However it was not completed until 1762 by Giuseppe Pannini, ten years after Michetti’s death.

 The fountain celebrates Rome’s control of water, featuring the ancient god Triton despite its papal legacy, who is borne along by his hippocamps.
 In one of the alcoves you will see the depiction of an ancient legend where a peasant girl showed thirsty Roman soldiers where to find a spring.
 Look out for the vase on the right-hand side of the fountain wall – it was put there to cover up a barber’s shop when he stubbornly refused to take down his sign!
 And remember, according to legend if you face away from the fountain and throw a coin into the water over your left shoulder, it means you will return to Rome one day (throwing a second coin is meant to ensure you will find love in the city, and a third means you will marry a Roman.
 This author has thrown two coins into the fountain on two different occasions, which is why he now lives in Rome!).